 Becoming a neurologist takes years of dedication and education.
-Upon completing a bachelor’s degree, prospective neurologists must complete medical school and then a residency.
-This takes at least 12 years after graduating from high school.
-Neurologists must be licensed by their state’s medical board and be board certified by the American Board of Psychiatry and Neurology (ABPN).
+After completing a bachelor’s degree, prospective neurologists must complete medical school and then a residency, which takes at least 12 years after graduating from high school.
+Neurologists must be licensed by their state’s medical board and board-certified by the American Board of Psychiatry and Neurology (ABPN).

 Below is everything an aspiring neurologist needs to know, including the education requirements, a step-by-step guide, typical job duties, and an overview of some of the top residencies in the country.